7 quick and easy business ideas to earn tons of miles and points

 Other than doggy treats, your biggest expense could be advertising.
 If you plan on advertising your services on social media or search engines, there are several business cards that earn a bonus on those purchases.

 You can earn 3 Chase Ultimate Rewards points with the Chase Ink Business Preferred on advertising purchases made with social media sites and search engines.
 And you can earn 4 AMEX Membership Rewards points on selected advertising if it is your chosen bonus category on the Amex Business Gold Card.

 Professional photographers are always in demand for weddings, special events, or corporate marketing gigs.
 And you don’t need to rent out studio space to get started!

-Starting a business does NOT have to require a significant financial investment.
-And once you’re up and running, you can get a small business card to earn miles and points!
+Starting a business doesn’t have to require a significant financial investment.
+Even if you’re just beginning, you can get a small business card to earn miles and points.

-Or dog walkers and photographers can use the Chase Ink Business Preferred to earn 3X Chase Ultimate Rewards points when paying for certain advertising expenses.
+For example, many sell on eBay or Amazon, and use the Chase Ink Business Cash to purchase shipping supplies at office supply stores and earn 5% cash back.
+Or pet sitters and photographers can use the Chase Ink Business Preferred to earn 3X Chase Ultimate Rewards points when paying for certain advertising expenses.